Quintus Labienus: Pompeian-Parthian invasion of 40 BC

 Plutarch wrote that Mark Antony was slow to respond to Labienus's invasions because he was caught up with the charms of Cleopatra in Egypt and a luxurious lifestyle, feasting, playing sports and engaging in other youthful pursuits.
 He was surprised by reports that his wife Fulvia had started a war with Octavian in Italy (the Perusine War, 41-40 BC) and that Labienus "was subduing Asia from the Euphrates and Syria as far as Lydia and Ionia."
 Cassius Dio, instead, wrote that Antony kept himself informed.
 However, he failed to take defensive measures, because now that he was in power he did not pay enough attention to his duties and enjoyed the life of luxury of the Egyptians “until he was entirely demoralised.”
 When he was forced to take action, he sailed to Tyre to help Tyre.
 However, when he saw that Syria had already been occupied, he abandoned it.
 He sailed along the coast all the way to Greece and then to Italy to support Fulvia in her war against Octavian.
 He seized Sipontum and besieged Brundisium.
 When Fulvia died, the hostilities were terminated and there was reconciliation.
 Antony and Octavian signed the Treaty of Brundisium in September 40 BC.

 Mark Antony returned to Greece.
-He sent Publius Ventidius Bassus to Asia against the Parthians and Labienus.
+He sent Publius Ventidius to Asia against the Parthians and Labienus.
 When Ventidius came upon Labienus, Labienus was frightened by its suddenness.
 He was without the Parthians and had only troops which had been levied locally.
 Ventidius pushed him out of the Roman province of Asia and pursued him into Syria with his lightest troops.
 He caught up with him near the Taurus Mountains.
 The two forces stayed encamped for several days.
 Ventidius was waiting for his heavy-armed troops and Labienus was waiting for the Parthians.
 Both arrived at the same time.
 Ventidius was worried about the large enemy cavalry and remained in his camp on a hill.
 The latter, confident in the strength of their numbers, rode up the hill at dawn without waiting for Labienus’ forces to join them.
 Ventidius did not respond and the cavalry made a charge up the slope.
 When they were some way up the Romans attacked and pushed the enemy downhill.
 Many were killed in combat and a larger number was trampled over by those who were retreating while they were still going up the hill.